WooCommerce Setup

 "user_nicename": "username",

-}If you get "No route was found matching the URL and request method", the plugin is not active or not installed correctly.
+}If you get "No route was found matching the URL and request method", the plugin is not active or the pairing did not complete.
+Check the PhantomWP menu in wp-admin for status.

 Step 3: Connect in PhantomWP

-Now that the REST API and JWT are ready, connect everything in the PhantomWP IDE.
+Now that PhantomWP Connect is ready, finish wiring everything up in the PhantomWP IDE.

 Create a WooCommerce Site